Product structure extension of the Alon--Seymour--Thomas theorem: Introduction

-Here a graph $G$ is \defn{contained} in a graph $X$ if $G$ is isomorphic to a subgraph of $X$.
-And $H\boxtimes K_m$ is the strong product of $H$ and a complete graph $K_m$, which is the \mbox{\defn{$m$-complete-blowup}} of $H$; that is, the graph obtained by replacing each vertex of $H$ by a copy of $K_m$ and replacing each edge of $H$ by a copy of $K_{m,m}$.
-The following table summarises affirmative results on $(\star)$.
+Our goal is to prove qualitative strengthenings of the Alon--Seymour--Thomas theorem through the lens of graph product structure theory, which describes graphs in complicated classes as subgraphs of products of simpler graphs.
+Here we consider products of bounded treewidth graphs and complete graphs.
+To be precise, for a graph $H$ and $m\in\NN$, let $H\boxtimes K_m$ be the \defn{strong product} of $H$ and a complete graph $K_m$, which is the `complete-blow-up' of $H$ by $K_m$; that is, the graph obtained by replacing each vertex of $H$ by a copy of $K_m$ and replacing each edge of $H$ by the complete join between the corresponding copies of $K_m$.
+Say a graph $G$ is \defn{contained} in a graph $X$ if $G$ is isomorphic to a subgraph of $X$.

-Our goal is to answer $(\star)$ with $k$ as small as possible and with optimal asymptotic bounds on $m$ (for fixed $t$ and with $n\to\infty$).
-If $k$ is independent of $n$, then $m\in\Omega_t(n^{1/2})$ because of grid graphs.
-So it is desirable to prove $(\star)$ with $m\in O_t(n^{1/2})$.
-In this direction, \citet{ISW} answered $(\star)$ with $k=t-1$ and $m< \sqrt{tn}$.
-This implies and strengthens the above-mentioned result of \citet{AST90} since \citet{ISW} asked whether $(\star)$ holds with $k$ an absolute constant and still with $m\in O_t(n^{1/2})$. \citet{Wood22} proved several partial answers in this case, summarised in the table.
-This paper answers this question in the affirmative with $k=4$.
+\citet{ISW} showed that for any integer \(t \ge 4\), every $n$-vertex $K_t$-minor-free graph $G$ is contained in $H\boxtimes K_m$, for some graph $H$ with treewidth at most $t-1$, where $m < \sqrt{tn}$.
+This result implies and stregthens the Alon--Seymour--Thomas theorem since

+Importantly, they also showed a similar result with treewidth \(t-2\) (and a slightly larger value of \(m\)): every $n$-vertex $K_t$-minor-free graph $G$ is contained in $H\boxtimes K_m$, for some graph $H$ with treewidth at most $t-2$, where $m < 2\sqrt{tn}$.

+The following definition, implicitly introduced by \citet{ISW}, naturally arises.
+For a proper minor-closed graph class $\GG$, let \defn{$f(\GG)$} be the minimum integer such that for some $c$, every $n$-vertex graph $G\in \GG$ is contained in $H\boxtimes K_m$, for some graph $H$ with treewidth at most $f(\GG)$, where $m \leq c \sqrt{n}$.
+The above result of \citet{ISW} implies that $f(\GG)$ is well-defined; in particular, if $\GG_t$ is the class of $K_t$-minor-free graphs, then $f(\GG_t)\leq t-2$.

+\citet{ISW} asked whether $f(\GG)$ is upper bounded by an absolute constant.
+This paper answers this question in the affirmative.

 \begin{thm} Every $n$-vertex $K_t$-minor-free graph $G$ is contained in $H \boxtimes K_m$ for some graph $H$ of treewidth at most $4$, where $m\in O_t(\sqrt{n})$. \end{thm}